 All students must complete a "Schedule Change Request Form" when changing or dropping a class.
 Withdrawals will only be considered if the form is completed and the reason for withdrawal gualifies.
 Students will not be withdrawn from a class unless he or she is academically misplaced.
 If a student remains in a class long enough to get a 9-week grade, that grade will show on the student's records - withdraw failing (W/F) or withdraw passing (W/P).
 If they remain after the 2nd 9 weeks begins, they should get a final grade for the class.
-Parent and student must meet with principal, teacher and guidance counselor before the request will be considered.
+Parent and student must meet with the principal, teacher and school counselor before the request will be considered.
 The principal or designee must approve all schedule change requests after classes are scheduled.
 Schedule changes will not be approved unless there is an appropriate alternative course available.
 Also, students may only have one study hall during the course of the academic school year.
 Students dropping a class to add a 2nd study hall will be denied.
 Athletes should be reminded that 2 F's would make them ineligible for the next nine weeks.
 Eligibility is based on 9-week grades.
-Athletes must have at least 5 major classes per semester, including students attending vocational schools and college
+Athletes must have at least 5 major classes per semester, including students attending vocational schools and college year rather than the customary four years between the ninth and twelfth grades.
+In order to request early graduation, the following must be met: